THE YEARLY READER

 Henderson slammed it over the fence.
 Boston, 6-5.

 The Angels industriously pulled themselves together and tied it in the ninth, but in extra innings, Moore—left in by Mauch—struggled anew and folded in the 11th when his sudden bane in Henderson hit a bases-loaded sacrifice fly.
-Moore was finally and mercifully removed, though little mercy was afforded by anything-but-angelic Angels fans that showered him with boos.
+Moore was finally and mercifully removed, though little mercy was afforded by anything-but-angelic Angels fans who showered him with boos.

 Back in Boston, the deflated Angels showed no life despite still having two shots to clinch the AL flag.
 The Red Sox jumped all over Kirk McCaskill in Game Six, 10-4, and when Boston scored seven runs in the first four innings for Clemens in Game Seven, it was over.
 The 8-1 victory completed, arguably, the biggest comeback in major league postseason history to date.